Calculus 1 - Full College Course

 • The limit as x approaches 2 of x is 2, as x approaches 2x, which also approaches 2, simplifying the expression to 2 squared plus 3 times 2.

-• The squeeze theorem is utilized to find the limit of x squared sine 1 over x, where the function is trapped between two bounding functions with the same limit.
+• The squeeze theorem is introduced as a method for finding limits, where a function is bounded between two other functions with the same limit.

-• Algebraic tricks are employed to compute limits of functions in the zero over zero indeterminate form, such as factoring or multiplying out expressions.
+• Algebraic tricks are used to compute limits of functions in the zero over zero indeterminate form, such as factoring and multiplying out expressions.

 53:13